coderschool/react-week1-instaclone/instructions.md

 - Click button

-== Milestone 3: Basic visuals using fake data ==
+## Milestone 3: Basic visuals using fake data

 - Create some fake JSON data re: the posts you want to show
   - Maybe 3 posts
   - Steal urls from Instagram
-    - Open up the chrome console and examine some urls
+    - Open up the Chrome console and examine the elements to find this. << Essential developer skill: stealing!
   - Fake up some JSON data to put into state

-App.js
+**App.js**
 ```
 this.state = {
   posts: [